interactiveaudiolab/interactiveaudiolab.github.io/readme.md

 bundler install
 ```

 This installs the rest of the RubyGems (packages) we need.

+### Compiling the website
-We can now compile the
+We can now compile the website to the directory containing the master branch.
-website to the directory containing the master branch.
+Navigate to the directory containing the source branch and execute the following command.
 ```
 jekyll serve --destination <master-branch-directory>
 ```